 After installing and setting up EWWW Image Optimizer, it’ll automatically optimize any images you upload to your blog as long as they’re either JPG, PNG, or GIF files.
 It also includes a function to optimize your entire media catalog, in case you already have lots of images on your site.

 One of the advantages of EWWW Image Optimizer is that the optimization process takes place within your own servers by default, instead of connecting to a third party service.
-This means your optimization tasks will require less time, which can come in handy when tackling large media libraries, since regular-sized files (<1mb) should take a few seconds at the most.
+This means your optimization tasks will require less time, which can come in handy when tackling large media libraries, since regular-sized files (<1mb) should ideally load in a few seconds.

 This local optimization process is made possible by including several pre-compiled binaries, which must be installed from your local WordPress folder.
 This means some users may run into difficulties completing the setup process if they don’t have permission to execute the files.

-To combat this potential issue, EWWW Image Optimizer also offers a cloud optimization feature, which while taking a bit longer, enables you to bypass this setup process.
+To combat this potential issue, EWWW Image Optimizer also offers a cloud optimization feature, which while taking a bit longer to perform its duties, enables you to bypass this setup process.
 It’s also worth noting that while the plugin uses lossless optimization methods by default, it also enables you to apply lossy reductions for even bigger reductions in file size.

 2. WP Smush

 WP Smush is WPMU DEV’s image optimization plugin, available in both free and premium formats.
-As is common with this sort of plugin, any images you upload to your WordPress site will be automatically optimized (or ‘smushed’, as this plugin’s developers like to call it).
+As is common with this sort of plugin, any images you upload to your WordPress site will be automatically optimized (or smushed, as the plugin developers like to call it).

-The plugin also packs a bulk optimization option, which as its name implies, enables you to tackle multiple tasks at once – perfect if you’re looking to compress your image backlog after installing the plugin.
+The plugin also packs a bulk optimization option, which as its name implies, enables you to tackle multiple tasks at once – perfect if you’re looking to compress your image archive wafter installing the plugin.
 This bulk option is limited to 50 files at a time in the free version of the plugin.

 You can also optimize images individually by heading over to your Media Library, clicking on whichever file you want to compress, and clicking on the Smush option on the Attachment Details window.
 This option can come in handy if for some reason you’d prefer not to use the bulk optimization option and have only a few images you’d like to compress.